GEO-BON/bon-in-a-box-pipeline-engine/README-user.md

 2. Provide an environment file named `runner.env` in the root folder with the following keys
     ```
-    # Windows only - path to the root directory of the project with forward slashes
-    # Uncomment line and specify path with forward slashes such as PWD=/c/Users/me/biab-2.0
-    #PWD=

     # Access the planetary computer APIs
     JUPYTERHUB_API_TOKEN=
     DASK_GATEWAY__AUTH__TYPE=